1981 South Africa rugby union tour of New Zealand and the United States: Hamilton: Game cancelled

 At Rugby Park, Hamilton (the site of today's Waikato Stadium), on 25 July, about 350 protesters invaded the pitch after pulling down a fence.
 The police arrested about 50 of them over a period of an hour, but were concerned that they could not control the rugby crowd, who were throwing bottles and other objects at the protesters.
 Following reports that a stolen light plane (piloted by Pat McQuarrie) was approaching the stadium, police cancelled the match.

 The protesters were ushered from the ground and were advised by protest marshals to remove any anti-tour insignia from their attire, with enraged rugby spectators lashing out at them.
 Gangs of rugby supporters waited outside Hamilton police station for arrested protesters to be processed and released, and assaulted some protesters making their way into Victoria Street.
+There are many reports from protesters feeling unsafe during this protest.
+"It was terrifying, I don’t know how big the crowd was, but they were clearly furious ....
+The police looked vulnerable as they spread out around the whole ground", recollects one protester.

 Wellington: Molesworth Street protest

 The aftermath of the Hamilton game, followed by the bloody batoning of marchers in Wellington's Molesworth Street in the following week, in which police batoned bare-headed protesters, led to the radicalisation of the protest movement.
+There were many instances where the protesters feared for their safety, especially considering the violence that began on Molesworth Street, where police are said to have "behaved rather too similarly to South African police", according to Tom Newnham.
+Former police officer, Ross Meurant, who was pro-tour, said of the Molesworth St protest: "The protestors, who so obviously lacked self-control, were that evening privy to a classic display of discipline."
+This perspective of the police tactics was opposed by anti-tour activists, with claims that protesters were "savagely attacked by police", and that "police provoked violence".
+While Newnham's claims that the violence towards protesters from police was unjustified was likely true in his experience, Meurant maintained that there were protesters who intended to inflict "serious injury or disfigurement" on the police.

-Because of this, many protesters began to wear motorcycle or bicycle helmets to protect themselves from batons and head injury.
+After this event many protesters began to wear motorcycle or bicycle helmets to protect themselves from batons and head injury.

 The authorities strengthened security at public facilities after protesters disrupted telecommunications by damaging a waveguide on a microwave repeater, disrupting telephone and data services, though TV transmissions continued as they were carried by a separate waveguide on the tower.
 Army engineers were deployed, and the remaining grounds were surrounded with razor wire and shipping container barricades to decrease the chances of another pitch invasion.
-At Eden Park, an emergency escape route was constructed from the visitors' changing rooms for use if the stadium was overrun by protestors.
-Crowds of anti-tour protestors stood outside as the police were overwhelmed but the hundreds of police still managed to prevent the protestors from entering the stadium.
+At Eden Park, an emergency escape route was constructed from the visitors' changing rooms for use if the stadium was overrun by protesters.
+Crowds of anti-tour protesters stood outside as the police were overwhelmed but the hundreds of police still managed to prevent the protesters from entering the stadium.